FlamingLotusGirls/soma/pier14/opc-client/README.md

 Instructions to run example in lighting simulator:
 * Clone this repo
-* Clone the Open Pixel Control repo (https://github.com/zestyping/openpixelcontrol)
+* Clone the Open Pixel Control repo (https://github.com/FlamingLotusGirls/openpixelcontrol) - be sure to clone the FLG fork and not the original!
 * Install dependencies
-* Build OPC and launch visualizer:
+* Build OPC - this only has to happen once:
-  * cd [whatever]/openpixelcontrol
+  * cd [path-to-openpixelcontrol-repo]
   * make
+* Launch visualizer:
+  * cd [path-to-soma-repo]/pier14/opc-client
-  * bin/gl_server [path-to-points-json-file] 7890 [path-to-STL-model-file] &
+  * [path-to-openpixelcontrol-repo]/openpixelcontrol/bin/gl_server points.json 7890 model.stl &
 * Run the test script: python soma_test.py

-For early testing, we are using an out-of-date points json and STL file that live in this same directory.
-The points json argument should match whatever is passed to the model constructor in soma_test.py.
-If you don't have an STL mesh, that argument to the visualizer can be omitted.

 Dependencies:
 * numpy